pagopa/winston-ts/README.md

 );
 ```
 #### Log without a monad
-The special monad type `peek` allow you to log directly using an object instead of a monad.\
+The special monad type `peek` allows you to log directly using an object instead of a monad.\
 This is useful when we are still constructing our input.
 ```javascript
 pipe(